Sk2195/SQL-Case-Study-Paintings/README.md

 | 21 | Identify the 3 most popular and 3 least popular painting styles | Query to list the three most and least popular painting styles based on the number of paintings. |
 | 22 | Most Portrait paintings by an artist outside the USA | Query to find the artist with the most Portrait paintings located outside the USA, including artist name, number of paintings, and nationality. |

-## Usage

-Each query is crafted to address a specific question about the data in the dataset.
-Users should customize the SQL code snippets to their specific database setup, considering variations in schema and column names.